 Barbosa knows the Suns weren’t always interested in partnering again, and the Los Angeles Clippers and Chicago Bulls had long shown the most intrigue of all, but injury to Eric Bledsoe opened an old door and made the choice simple.
 Even still, Barbosa is a fan favorite in Phoenix, a remembrance to those run-and-gun contending teams with Mike D’Antoni and Steve Nash and Amar’e Stoudemire.

 “Phoenix was the best idea for me,” Barbosa says.
 “I know the fans love me, and I love the fans.
 Great city, great organization.
 The Suns have a good team of rehab, so I thought it was going to be a great opportunity for me, especially for my knee.
 They’ve been taking care of me well.”

 The season had finally been coming together for Barbosa a year ago, a turn of the corner into becoming the lively scorer he’d been everywhere.
 Except what awaited him was a buckled knee, a season lost, and surgery last March.
 Out of nowhere, he was in a pro regular season contest eight months later, harmonizing his game and body for the NBA.

 Out of his own doubts, Leandro Barbosa is back.

-Here’s a 24-year-old, though, with tremendous earning potential in the offseason, and he could very well be motivated by returning as soon as the removal surgery permits, by proving his worth before free agency.
-No matter: The Suns believe in Bledsoe – the player who averaged 18 points and six assists through two months and the astute person – and the front office has made clear it will match any offer someone could give him in July.
+With tremendous earning potential in the offseason, Eric Bledsoe could very well be motivated by returning as soon as the removal surgery permits, by proving his worth before free agency.
+No matter: The Suns believe in Bledsoe, and the front office has made clear it will match any offer someone could give him in July.